jrpool/docsearch/README.md

 - Anybody can register as a user.

-- There are between 1 and 26 “curators” (super-users).
-Any person automatically becomes a curator by including the `CURATOR_KEY` string in the `admin` field of the registration form.
+- There is at least 1 “curator” (super-user).
+Any person automatically becomes a curator by including the `CURATOR_KEY` string in the administrative field of the registration form.
 This key is kept secret and is disclosed only to those who should become curators.

 - Once a user is registered, the user can log in and, if the user accesses the site within the cookie expiration time, it will not be necessary to log in again.